 So here is my personal and biased guide to how The Design Trust uses social media:

-I have to confess that I did fall in love with twitter only at the end of last year.
+I have to confess that I did fall in love with twitter only in November 2011.
 Like many non-tweeters I was wondering what the appeal could be of sending just 140 characters to others talking about their cats or what they have eaten.
 I didn’t understand the lingo of #ff or #hash tags.
 I also joint just before Christmas and was overwhelmed by the amount of people just trying to sell me their crafts.

 - far more visitors to The Design Trust website than through any other promotional way (and for fairly little time effort).
 It also helps that we have got a ‘tweet’ button on each blog post page so that readers can tweet their followers easily too, thereby again increasing traffic to our site.